Jack William Miller

-Jack William Miller (born June 25, 2003) also known as Dr. Jack Miller Jr. is an American racing driver.
-He currently competes in the Indy Pro 2000 Championship for Miller Vinatieri Motorsports.
+Jack William "J.W."
+Miller (born June 25, 2003) is an American racing driver.
+He currently competes in the Indy NXT championship for Abel Motorsports with Miller Vinatieri Motorsports.

 Personal life

 Miller is a triathlete and fitness enthusiast and can be seen riding his bike around Indianapolis.

 Miller is the son of former Indy Racing League driver and dentist Dr. Jack Miller.